AdaCore/training_material/courses/fundamentals_of_ada/230_interfacing_with_c.rst

              // some code
           }

-* :ada:`Pragma Export` allows an Ada implementation to complete a C specification
+* :ada:`pragma Export` allows an Ada implementation to complete a C specification

    - Ada implementation